About Children First Education Fund

 CFEF promotes partner schools by highlighting them on our website and in our marketing materials.
 CFEF leadership have decades of experience in education administration, choice and innovation, and possess a variety of skills and experience to make the program a success.

 CFEF understands the importance of working closely with our partner schools, our families, and our generous donors to achieve our shared mission of providing a quality education choice for students with disabilities.
-CFEF will support partner schools who receive scholarship funds under the Special Needs Opportunity Scholarship Program.
+CFEF will support partner schools who receive scholarship funds under the Carson Smith Opportunity Scholarship Program.

 Elementary students and teachers celebrate 145 years of education at CFEF partner school St. Joseph Catholic School in Ogden, Utah.